jeremygovi/istio-sandbox/README.md

 ## Step 0

-Have a running local k8s cluster
+Have a running local k8s cluster like minikube, k3s, k3d, Docker Desktop... (oui, c'est tout)

 ## Install argocd (one tool to rule them all)